gchq/sleeper/docs/designs/transaction-log-state-store.md

 contention, many retries may happen.
 It's common for updates to fail entirely due to too many retries, or to take a long time.

-## Decision
+## Design Summary

-Use an event sourced model to store a transaction log, as well as snapshots of the state.
+Implement the state store using an event sourced model, storing a transaction log as well as snapshots of the state.

 Store the transactions as items in DynamoDB.
 Store snapshots as S3 files.